ClassicalMoser/eslint-plugin-import-boundaries/README.md

 **Key behaviors:**

+- Each boundary has rules: explicit (via `allowImportsFrom`/`denyImportsFrom`) or implicit "deny all" (if neither is specified)
-- Each boundary must explicitly declare its rules (no inheritance)
+- Each boundary uses its own rules directly (no inheritance from parent boundaries)
-- Files in boundaries without rules resolve to their nearest ancestor with rules (or are rejected if no ancestor has rules)
 - Rules work the same regardless of nesting depth (flat rule checking)
 - You can selectively allow/deny specific nested boundaries
-- A boundary is considered to have rules if it defines `allowImportsFrom`, `denyImportsFrom`, or `allowTypeImportsFrom` (even if empty arrays)
+- Files resolve to their most specific boundary (longest matching path), which determines the rules to apply

+**Rule semantics:**

+- If both `allowImportsFrom` and `denyImportsFrom` exist: `allowImportsFrom` takes precedence (items in allow list are allowed even if also in deny list)
+- If only `allowImportsFrom`: deny-all by default (only items in allow list are allowed)
+- If only `denyImportsFrom`: allow-all by default (everything except deny list is allowed)
+- If neither: deny-all by default (strictest)
+- **Important**: When `allowImportsFrom` is specified, `denyImportsFrom` can deny specific sub-boundaries (e.g. deny `@utils` within allowed `@application`), but is otherwise redundant since anything not in the allow list is already denied by default.
+Note that this works recursively: It is possible to allow a boundary within a denied boundary within an allowed boundary, and so on.

 ### 4. Type-Only Imports